9 Steps to Finding Your Personal Style and Sticking to It

 7. Make your own style icons

 Look past the usual celebrity style icons, and find inspiration everywhere, whether it's your stylish boss or a new blogger you haven't heard of.
-Hannah Almassi, the Who What Wear UK editorial director, looks to her mum for her main style inspiration, while our own Nell Block says that Michèle Lamy is her ultimate fashion icon.
+Hannah Almassi, editorial director here at Who What Wear UK, looks to her mum for her main style inspiration, while our own Nell Block says Michèle Lamy is her ultimate fashion icon.

 8. Do an audit of your wardrobe

 The key to nailing personal style is all about having an efficient, organised wardrobe.
 According to one expert, when creating a capsule wardrobe, you should aim for less than 50 pieces or less.
 No idea where to begin?
 See our comprehensive guide to decluttering and deciding what to keep and toss.

 9. Don't rule out a uniform